dwarvesf/playground/_memo/micro-frontends-microservices-for-frontend-development.md

 ---
 tags:
   - micro-frontend
+  - frontend
 title: Micro Frontends Microservices For Frontend Development
 date: 2021-07-09
-description: null
+description: an architectural style where independently deliverable frontend applications are composed into a greater whole...
 authors: null
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
+hide_title: false
 ---

 ## What is Micro-frontend ?
-> An architectural style where independently deliverable frontend applications are composed into a greater whole
+> An architectural style where independently deliverable frontend applications are composed into a greater whole.

 ## Benefits
-* Smaller, more cohesive, and maintainable codebases
+* Smaller, more cohesive, and maintainable codebases.
-* More scalable organizations with decoupled, autonomous teams
+* More scalable organizations with decoupled, autonomous teams.
-* The ability to upgrade, update, or even rewrite parts of the frontend in a more incremental fashion than was previously possible
+* The ability to upgrade, update, or even rewrite parts of the frontend in a more incremental fashion than was previously possible.
 * Easier maintenance: Keeping frontend repositories small and specialized allows them to be more easily understood, and this simplifies long-term maintenance and testing.

 ## Micro frontends in actions